LaserDisc: Advantages

 Similar to the CD versus LP sound quality debates common in the audiophile community, some videophiles argue that LaserDisc maintains a "smoother", more "film-like", natural image while DVD still looks slightly more artificial.
 Early DVD demo discs often had compression or encoding problems, lending additional support to such claims at the time.
 The video signal-to-noise ratio and bandwidth of LaserDisc are substantially less than those of DVDs, making DVDs appear sharper and clearer to most viewers.

-Another advantage, at least to some consumers, was the fact that any sort of anti-piracy technology was purely optional.
-It was claimed that Macrovision's Copyguard protection could not be applied to LaserDisc, due to the format's design.
+Another advantage, at least to some consumers, was that any sort of anti-piracy technology was purely optional.
+It was claimed that Macrovision's Analog Protection System could not be applied to LaserDisc, due to the format's design.
 The vertical blanking interval, where the Macrovision signal would be implemented, was used for timecode and frame coding as well as player control codes on LaserDisc players.
 Due to its relatively small market share, there was never a push to redesign the format despite the obvious potential for piracy.
 The industry simply decided to engineer it into the DVD specification.

 LaserDisc's support for multiple audio tracks allowed for vast supplemental materials to be included on-disc and made it the first available format for "Special Edition" releases; the 1984 Criterion Collection edition of Citizen Kane is generally credited as being the first "Special Edition" release to home video (King Kong being the first release to have an audio commentary track included), and for setting the standard by which future "Special Edition" discs were measured.
 The disc provided interviews, commentary tracks, documentaries, still photographs, and other features for historians and collectors.